 Mikaya Thurmond - Reporter

-Mikaya Thurmond joined NewsChannel 9 in October 2012.
+Mikaya Thurmond is an AP award-winning journalist, who joined NewsChannel 9 in November 2012.
 She began as a Video Journalist-- shooting, writing, and editing her own stories.
 Mikaya quickly moved through the ranks and was promoted to a General Assignment Reporter position in February 2013.

 She comes to us after working as a member of the Gannett Talent Development Program for WXIA-TV in Atlanta, GA.